 Seven hiking trails are maintained by the National Park Service along the St. Croix and Namekagon rivers.
 Trails are open year-round and are not groomed during the winter season.
-Additional trails exist in nearby state parks, forest and wildlife areas, county and city public properties.
+Additional Trails exist in the St. Croix Valley at state parks, forest and wildlife areas, county and city public properties.

 Hunting is permitted in the St. Croix National Scenic Riverway.
 Wear blaze orange during hunting seasons.